 Basic Eligibility Requirements

-- An eligible secondary student who is enrolled in any grades 6 through 12 in a Florida public or private school
+- An eligible secondary student who is enrolled in any grades 6 through 12 in a Monroe County (FL) public or private school or enrolled in a Home Education Program in conjunction with the Monroe County School District

 - An un-weighted cumulative high school GPA of 3.0 or higher (a cumulative GPA of 2.0 is required for vocational PSAV courses)

-- Recommendation from the guidance counselor, assistant principal, or the principal
+- Recommendation from the student's current guidance counselor, assistant principal, or the principal

-- Demonstrated readiness for college coursework through scores on the College Placement Test (CPT), Post-Secondary Educational Readiness Test (PERT), American College Testing (ACT), Florida Comprehensive Assessment Test (FCAT) 2.0 or Scholastic Assessment Test (SAT)
+- Demonstrated readiness for college coursework through scores on the Post-Secondary Educational Readiness Test (PERT), American College Test (ACT), or Scholastic Assessment Test (SAT)

 - Course prerequisites are listed in the current CFK Catalog